 Study, discussion and oral performance of selected works of drama by African-Americans from the 1860s to the present.
 Focuses on themes within the plays in relation to the current social climate and how they affect the play's evolution in the context of changing U.S. cultural and political attitudes.
 (Oral Presentations.)
 Prerequisite, 110 or 120.
 Open to sophomores and juniors only.
 (Same as Theatre 238.)

 242S The Black Self: Identity and Consciousness.

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
 (Same as Philosophy 242.)
 Maximum enrollment, 20.
 Franklin.

 A study of the music of selected popular African-American artists, including rhythm-and-blues artists, black gospel soloists and performers of soul music and rap music.
 Focus on the social issues, musical modes of expression and cultural importance of the artists.
 Prerequisite, one full-credit course in music.
-(Same as Music 262.)
-Woods.
+Music 362 has an additional independent project.
+Registration at the 300-level only with instructor's permission.Offered in alternate years.
+(Same as Music 262/362.)